 One day, about a year after Townes arrived at Bell Labs, Mervin Kelley, then director of Townes’ laboratory, informed the group, “On Monday, I want you to start a radar bombing system.”* Townes wasn’t enthusiastic about the assignment, but realized that World War II had invaded the quiet hallways of Bell Labs.
 “We worked at it pretty hard, and after about a year we had a system which we put in an airplane, and actually used.
 It worked.”

-During the war, Townes was becoming more interested in radio astronomy, (see sidebar) but his defense work on radar led him to focus on microwave spectroscopy.
+During these war years, Townes was becoming more interested in radio astronomy, but his defense work on radar led him to focus on microwave spectroscopy.
 Radar systems broadcast radio signals at specific wavelengths.
 When these signals strike solid objects, such as a battleship or an airplane, the signals that reflect back to the radar system can be correlated to identify the object and its position.

 The radar navigation bombing systems Townes was working on used wavelengths of 10 centimeters (cm) and then 3 cm, but the military wanted to go to 1¼ cm to get better directivity and to use smaller antennae on their planes.